Rugby-All Blacks criticise Wallaby Swain for taking 'free shot' on Tupaea | Sports-Games

 "We do, we do," he told reporters at a media conference in Auckland.
 "I feel for Quinn.
 He basically didn't see it coming, he was a sitting duck.
 It was a bit of a free shot.

 "Injuries happen in rugby but some can be controlled," he said.
-Swain's clean-out triggered outrage in New Zealand but Wallabies coach Dave Rennie defended the lock after the test and disagreed with the yellow card, saying Tupaea's injury was unfortunate but not intentional.
+Swain's clean-out triggered outrage in New Zealand but Wallabies coach Dave Rennie defended him after the test, while prop Allan Alaalatoa said Swain was "devastated" by Tupaea's injury.

+"There was no intention there to injure him the way that he did," Alaalatoa told reporters on Monday.
+"I've seen some of his close mates (on the team) just throw the arm around him because he's probably copping a fair bit on social media at the moment."

 New Zealand's win in Melbourne sealed the Bledisloe Cup, the annual trophy contested by the trans-Tasman nations, for a 20th successive year while putting the defending champions top of the Rugby Championship table, level on 14 points with South Africa.
 Victory over Australia at Eden Park in the final round this weekend will be enough for New Zealand to claim back-to-back titles if Argentina can upset South Africa in Durban.